Structured Linear CDEs: Maximally Expressive and Parallel-in-Time Sequence Models: Additional experimental details and results

 \subsection{UEA multivariate time series classification archive}

-The experiments on the UEA multivariate time series classification archive follow the approach of \citet{Walker2024LogNCDE}, including the same hardware and data splits.
-In order to ensure stability, the datasets were normalised and the log-signatures scaled down by a factor of ten on Heartbeat.
-The diagonal, block-diagonal, and dense LNCDEs all use identical hyperparameters to the Log-NCDE, but replace the non-linear vector field with their respective structured linear vector fields.
-The Log-ODE method is applied over the same intervals as for the Log-NCDE, and an associative parallel scan is used to compose the output from the Log-ODE method on each interval.
-All the SLiCEs take $\omega^X_s=X_s$.
+The experiments on the UEA multivariate time series classification archive follow the approach of \citet{Walker2024LogNCDE}, using the same data splits.
+To mitigate convergence issues, the time series were scaled to the range $[-1,1]$.
+The log-signatures were scaled down by a factor of ten on Heartbeat for all structures except DPLR, and by a factor of one hundred on Heartbeat and MotorImagery for DPLR.
+All SLiCE models use the same hyperparameters as the Log-NCDE, differing only in that the non-linear vector field is replaced by their respective structured linear vector fields.
+The block-diagonal structure uses $b_i=4$, the diagonal-dense structure uses a dense block of dimension $16$, the DPLR structure uses a rank of $4$, and the sparse structure uses a sparsity of $0.1$.
+The Log-ODE method is applied over the same intervals as in the Log-NCDE.
+The flows are composed using an associative parallel scan applied to chunks of size $128$, with each chunk processed recurrently.
+All SLiCEs take $\omega^X_s = X_s$.

-Figure~\ref{fig:time-vs-acc} expands on the results in Table~\ref{tab:uea_logs_compact}, by including the results for S5~\cite{S5}, the linear recurrent unit (LRU)~\cite{orvieto2023resurrecting}, Mamba~\cite{gu2023mamba}, neural controlled differential equation (NCDE)~\cite{kidger2020neuralcde}, and neural rough differential equation (NRDE)~\cite{morrill2021neuralrough} from \citet{Walker2024LogNCDE}.
-Despite Log-NCDEs improving on the average training time per step of NCDEs and NRDEs, there is still a large gap between S5, S6, LRU, and Mamba.